 Named for Section 8(a) of the Small Business Act, this program was created to help small and disadvantaged businesses compete in the marketplace.
 It also helps these companies gain access to federal and private procurement markets.
 For more information on the program and its requirements, visit the 8(a) Business Development page to learn about benefits, eligibility standards, and goals of the 8(a) Business Development Program.(http://www.sba.gov/content/8a-business-development)

-The following is a quick primer on one of the easiest 8(a) contract acquisition vehicles called a Simple Acquisition was is great for initial task orders or any task order under $150,000, which is the purchasing threshold.
+The following is a quick primer on one of the easiest 8(a) contract acquisition vehicles called a Simple Acquisition.
+Simple Acquisition is great for initial task orders or any task order under $150,000, which is the purchasing threshold.
 They are designed for relatively simple government requirements, and their use is subject to designated dollar thresholds.
 Examples of items commonly purchased using Simplified Acquisition Procedures (SAP) include office supplies, computer software, and groundskeeping services.

 The purpose of simplified acquisition procedures is to:

-- Reduce administrative costs;
+- Reduce administrative costs

-- Improve opportunities for small, small disadvantaged, women-owned, veteran-owned, HUBZone, and service-disabled veteran-owned small business concerns to obtain a fair proportion of Government contracts;
+- Improve opportunities for small, small disadvantaged, women-owned, veteran-owned, HUBZone, and service-disabled veteran-owned small business concerns to obtain a fair proportion of Government contracts

-- Promote efficiency and economy in contracting; and
+- Promote efficiency and economy in contracting

-- Avoid unnecessary burdens for agencies and contractors.
+- Avoid unnecessary burdens for agencies and contractors

 The simplified acquisition threshold (SAT) is $150,000.